MartinRavanov72/CodeTogether/README.md

 # CodeTogether

-## Install the project by typing in both the server and clinet folders:
+## Install the project by typing in both the server and client folders:
 npm i

 ## To run the server, type in the server folder: